CAE is a viral infection that can cause encephalitis in kids, chronic joint disease as well as "hard udders" in adults.

 Buyer's can see our test results and rest assured their kid is from a herd that has been tested and was disease-free. "

-Johne's, which is pronounced "Yoh-nees" disease also known as para-tuberculosis which is the same animal disease, just called by another name.
+Johne's, which is pronounced "Yoh-nees" disease also known as para-tuberculosis which is the same animal disease, just called by another name. ( Johne's is caused by the bacterium Mycobacterium avium subspecies paratuberculosis or MAP.)

 This disease is a fatal gastrointestinal disease that was originally found in a dairy cow in the late 1800's.
 This disease affects animals that are ruminants like cows, sheep, goats, bison and antelope.